tevaughan/modgraph/README.md

 the idea of the map of squares under a modulus.
 At first, as a passtime, I drew graphs by hand and tried to see how to elicit maximal symmetry in two dimensions on paper.
-After a while, I wrote some software to generate the subgraphs in an abstract way.
+After a while, I wrote some software to generate the graphs in an abstract way.
 This was a great help because the computations required to find the graphs for a large modulus are tedious.
-But I still had to draw the graphs iteratively by hand and manually search for the most symmetric rendering on paper.
+But I still had to draw the graphs iteratively by hand and manually to search for the most symmetric rendering on paper.

-Eventually I realized that to automate this process, I should make a physical model in which every node repels every other node by a force that varies as the inverse of the square of the distance between nodes.
-Then certain pairs of nodes would be attracted by an attractive (spring-) force that varies linearly with the distance between nodes.
-I could then find the minimum-energy configuration numerically.
+Eventually I realized that, to automate the process, I should make a physical model in which every node repels every other node by a force that varies as the inverse of the square of the distance between nodes.
+Then certain pairs of nodes would be attracted by a spring-force that varies linearly with the distance between nodes.
+Thus I could find the minimum-energy configuration numerically!

-The problem with this approach is that in two dimensions the nodes are not free enough to move.
-One can find a configuration that *locally* minimizes the energy, but, when the modulus grows above 20 or so, it becomes obvious that the nonlinear minimizer often fails to find the *global* minimum.
+One problem with this approach is that, in two dimensions, the nodes are not sufficiently free to move.
+One can find a configuration that *locally* minimizes the energy, but, when the modulus grows above 20 or so, one sees that the nonlinear minimizer often fails to find the *global* minimum.
 In three dimensions, though, there is plenty of room for nodes to slip around each other as the system relaxes into its minimum-energy configuration.